Clafou/growthchart.app/_pages/bugs.md

 # Known Bugs

+In rare cases the app tells you that file db.sqlite cannot be opened.
+If this happens please check if you device storage is full and free some space by deleting unneeded photos or other data.
+Please get in touch if you are experiencing this issue.

 ## Is something wrong?

 If you are experiencing issues with the app, please tap on the ⓘ button in the top left corner, then on 'Send Feedback' and describe the issue in your email.
 I will then investigate and respond as soon as I can.
 Sorry for the inconvience and thank you for your understanding – Seb